Written for Parker Dewey by Alysha West, Ferris State University Class of 2019

 In the traditional entry-level hiring process, candidates are evaluated on arbitrary criteria.
 Skill sets are wasted, qualified individuals get filtered out and diversity initiatives flounder in rooms with people who have the same degrees, experiences, and thoughts.

 The career-gap facing first generation college students, women, and members of minority groups is not going to resolve itself.
 Entry-level hiring practices especially are structured with a repeated unconscious bias toward the people who bring in the diversity your company needs.

 The solution?
 Micro-Internships.

 Parker Dewey offers the largest network of highly motivated college students and recent graduates who are excited to complete short-term, professional assignments.
 While executing these Micro-Internships, Career Launchers demonstrate their skills and grit, and exceed expectations as they seek the right full-time role or internship.

-To learn more about how Parker Dewey can assist your company in Diversity and Inclusions initiatives, visit parkerdewey.com/diversity.
+Learn more about how Parker Dewey can assist your company in Diversity and Inclusion initiatives.